 Utilization rates for service providers shall be based on licensed or planned capacity taking into account the actual capacity.
-Residential program utilization rates are targeted for a minimum of 90%.
-Shelter programs, however, are targeted for a minimum of 85%.
+Program utilization rates for child placement agencies are targeted for a minimum of 90%.
+Program utilization rates for non-residential programs are targeted for a minimum of 85%.